mashers/JSDatePicker/README.md

 - `year`, `month`, `day`: the date which should be shown on the picker when it is initially displayed.
 - `selectedyear`, `selectedmonth`, `selectedday`: the date on the picker which should be shown as currently selected.
 This will usually be the same as `year`, `month` and `day` initially so that the currently selected date will be visible in the picker when it is opened.
 - `callback`: a JavaScript function which is called when a date is selected in the picker.
 In the example above, the result of this will be an alert which shows the date in YYYY-MM-DD format.

+`prepDatePicker()` can be called repeatedly, for example if you need to change the displayed or selected date after the picker has already been created.
+Since `prepDatePicker()` completely replaces the content of the date picker div, calling this function again will just replace the date picker with a new one showing the specified date.

 # Displaying the picker
 The div containing the picker will have its display mode set to `inline-block` when `prepDatePicker()` is called on it.
 If you need a different display method, you can wrap the div in another div with a different display method to get the desired effect.
 In so doing, you could embed the picker in a modal, a popup, or just display it inline on the page.